msra-nlc/MSParS/README.md

 ## Distribution

 The data distribution in the train set, dev set and test set is unbiased.
-Here is a table shows the nubmer and ratios of different question types in the three set.
+Here is a table shows the nubmers and ratios of different question types in the three datasets.

 <div align="middle"><img src="pics/split.png" width="100%"></div>